laurencaponong/NYTimes-Books-Best-Sellers/README.md

 # NYTimes-Books-Best-Sellers

-Swift application listing NYTimes Best Sellers in UITableView using <a href="https://github.com/Alamofire/Alamofire">Alamofire</a> and the <a href="https://developer.nytimes.com/books_api.json">New York Times Books API</a>
+Swift application showing NYTimes E-Book Fiction list in UITableView using <a href="https://github.com/Alamofire/Alamofire">Alamofire</a> and the <a href="https://developer.nytimes.com/">New York Times Books API</a>
 <br><br>